pangeacyber/pangea-example-react-oauthn/README.md

 > - Click `+ Redirect`
 > - Type `http://localhost:3001` in the URL input and click `Save`

-Note the following field in the `AuthN > Overview` section.
-- Domain: this is the PANGEA_DOMAIN

 Navigate to `AuthN > OAuth Server`.
 - Click the `+ OAuth Client` button on the right.
 - Enter a name for the client.